SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/using-old-service-domain.md

 1. Run the **SuperOffice SM.win** **SetupExe.exe** installer to upgrade the server and the database.

-2. Run the **SuperOffice.CustomerService.exe** to upgrade Service software.
+2. Run the **SuperOffice.CustomerService.exe** file to upgrade Service software.

 3. Run the **SuperOffice Web client** **Setup.exe** to install the SuperOffice Sales web client on the existing Service domain.